Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 18

 Which laboratory test would a nurse anticipate for a patient receiving alpha-adrenergic medication?

-A. Increased level of potassium
+A. Increased level of calcium

-B. Increased level of glucose
+B. Increased level of potassium

 C. Increased level of magnesium